firefly-cpp/AST-Monitor/README.md

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/179205118-19cbb6e2-f410-4371-a762-c4c77344ab24.png" alt="AST-Map">
 </p>
 Ready for an adventure?
 Brace yourself for the second page of the AST-Monitor application—a mesmerizing interactive map.
-As you cycle through uncharted territories, this magical map reveals your precise location in real-time.
-Feel the exhilaration as you watch your avatar move along the route.
-Unleash your inner explorer and let the AST-Monitor be your guide! 🌍🚴‍♂️🗺️
+As you navigate uncharted territories, this map reveals your precise location in real-time.
+Experience the thrill as you watch your avatar progress along the route.  🌍🚴‍♂️🗺️

-Note: the position is currently hardcoded and does not respond according to GPS data.
+Note: The position is currently hardcoded and does not respond according to GPS data.

 ---